built-on-openfin/workspace-starter/how-to/create-a-headless-application/README.md

 >**_:information_source: OpenFin Workspace:_** [OpenFin Workspace](https://www.openfin.co/workspace/) is a commercial product and this repo is for evaluation purposes.
 Use of the OpenFin Container and OpenFin Workspace components is only granted pursuant to a  license from OpenFin (see [manifest](public/manifest.fin.json)).
 Please [**contact us**](https://www.openfin.co/workspace/poc/) if you would like to request a developer evaluation key or to discuss a production license.
 OpenFin Workspace is currently **only supported on Windows** although you can run the sample on a Mac for development purposes.

-# Register With OpenFin Home

-OpenFin Workspace empowers you to feed content & apps to OpenFin Home via our API.
-This gives you the choice of fetching your list of applications from a *Content Discovery Service* or somewhere else.
+# Create headless app

-This application you are about to install is a simple example of plugging in your own content or app.
-This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)
+This application you are about to install is a simple example of an app containing no UI, which can create notifications.

 ---
 **Running the Sample**